adrahon/vagrant-kvm/README.md

 vagrant-KVM handle box directory as libvirt/qemu temporary spool, but Vagrant 1.5 changes it at first time launched.

-Unfortunately vagrant-KVM 0.1.5 does not run on Vagrant-1.5.x.
-Users who interested in vagrant-kvm 0.1.5 may use with Vagrant 1.4.x.

-This caused problem when following sinario:

-1. user use vagrant-kvm 0.1.5 with vagrant-1.4.x
-2. user upgrade vagrant 1.5.x
-3. user upgrade vagrant 0.1.5.1 and after

- We use transient pool instead of persistent one in vagrant-kvm 0.1.5.x, 0.1.6 and after
-Pools defined by vagrant-kvm will be removed after system reboot.

-We recommend to use following combinations.

-- Vagrant 1.3.x or before, and Vagrant-KVM 0.1.4

-- Vagrant 1.5.x or after, and  Vagrant-KVM 0.1.5.1 or after

-If you are joining test for vagrant-kvm or other reasons you use vagrant-kvm 0.1.5 with vagrant 1.4.x, you got `Call to virStoragePoolCreate failed: cannot open path` error, please follow the instructions bellow.
+If you got `Call to virStoragePoolCreate failed: cannot open path` error, or `Your vagrant-kvm environment should be fixed. see README`, please follow the instructions bellow.
-Please take care for root operation.

-1. Upgrade vagrant-kvm to vagrant-kvm  0.1.5.1 or after
+1. Upgrade vagrant-kvm to vagrant-kvm  0.1.6 or after

-2. Clear all storage definitions.
+2. Clear all vagrant storage pool definitions

+3. restart libvirt daemon

+#### how to clear storage pool

 ```bash
 $ sudo ls /etc/libvirt/storage/vagrant*